EMachado88/sleep-on-time/README.md

 ## Icons

+Icons are embedded directly in the binary using Go's `embed` package.
+This means:
+- The application works anywhere the binary is installed without needing external files
+- The icons automatically adapt to your system's dark/light theme
+- For desktop menu integration, icon files are installed to system locations by the install script

-Icons are stored in `assets/` as SVG files.
-They are converted to PNG at runtime.
+Source SVG files are stored in `assets/` directory:
+- `icon-light.svg` - Light theme icon
+- `icon-dark.svg` - Dark theme icon
+- `icon-active.svg` - Active countdown icon

-If you want to use custom icons, replace the SVG files in `assets/`.
+If you want to use custom icons, replace the SVG files in `assets/` and rebuild.